kubewarden/docs/docs/security/threat-model.md

 <!--TODO: There are a number of To-dos in here.
 Are they still to-do?-->

 The [Kubernetes Security Special Interest Group (SIG)](https://github.com/kubernetes/community/tree/master/sig-security) has defined an Admission Control Threat Model for Kubernetes.
-The Kubewarden team evaluates Kubewarden against this threat model, and strives to provide secure defaults that cover it.
+The Kubewarden team continuously evaluates Kubewarden against this threat model, and works to provide secure defaults.
-It's recommended that Kubewarden administrators to read and understand the threat model, and use it to devise their own threat model as needed.
+It's recommended that Kubewarden administrators read and understand the threat model, and use it to devise their own circumstance specific threat model as needed.

 Details about each threat is provided in the [document published by SIG Security](https://github.com/kubernetes/sig-security/tree/main/sig-security-docs/papers/admission-control).